 John Viar: (603) 744-5470

-New Hampton, NH – The 2021 New Hampshire Trophy Fish Program winners were recently announced by John Viar, Region 2 Fisheries Biologist and Trophy Fish Program Coordinator.
+New Hampton, NH – The 2022 New Hampshire Trophy Fish Program winners were recently announced by John Viar, Region 2 Fisheries Biologist and Trophy Fish Program Coordinator.
 Award certificates, suitable for framing and signed by the New Hampshire Fish and Game Department’s Executive Director and the Fish and Game Commission Chairman, have been distributed to each category winner.
-A list of all winning entries can be viewed by visiting www.fishnh.com/fishing/trophy.html.

-“The Trophy Fish Program provides the formal recognition of successful anglers, preserves noteworthy catches, and even provides a few bragging rights,” said Viar.
-“Meanwhile, fisheries biologists receive valuable data about different species and water bodies statewide.”
+“The Trophy Fish Program provides formal recognition of successful anglers, preserves noteworthy catch data, records new state records, and even provides a few bragging rights,” said Viar.
+“Meanwhile, fisheries biologists receive valuable data regarding different species and water bodies statewide.”

 For a listing of all winning entries, application forms, rules, state records, and winners from past years visit www.fishnh.com/fishing/trophy.html.